calaldees/teachingWorkshops/teacherTraining/ai.md

 * Example Rules
     * It has 2 wings
-    * It's on a green plant
+    * It's on a green plant background
     * ???
     * ???